DelNov/T-Flows/readme.md

 #### Saving and/or exiting prematurely.

-For this case, we set the desired number of time steps to 6000, and we set ssaving interval to each 1200 time steps.
-We know it is a big grid, and we don't want to overfill the disk.
-Now imagine that you curious to see the results before time step reaches the prescribed interval.
+For this case, we set the desired number of time steps to 6000, and we set saving interval to each 1200 time steps.
+Tt is a big grid, and you probably don't want to overfill the disk.
+Now imagine that you are curious to see the results before time step reaches the prescribed interval.
 (That is, in essence, not a bad idea, as you can use to make sure results are not marred with numerical instabilities.)